 In most countries around the world this October, women will be joining with their female friends and family to participate in 5k runs, wearing pink.
 Some may purchase ‘pink ribbon’ branded products to help raise money for Breast Cancer; after all, October is Breast Cancer Awareness Month.

-But many responsible journalists and watchdog groups such as Think Before You Pink and the Better Business Bureau have recently raised some important questions about Breast Cancer Awareness Month, and even cancer charities in general: namely, how can consumerism, inextricably linked to environmental destruction, help a disease?
+But many responsible journalists and watchdog groups such as Think Before You Pink and the Better Business Bureau have recently raised some important questions about Breast Cancer Awareness Month, and even cancer charities in general: namely, how can consumerism, inextricably linked to environmental destruction, help cure a disease?
 Isn’t it a hypocritical to buy products that are thought to cause cancer, to fight cancer?
 And where do the hundreds of millions of dollars raised for cancer go to, exactly?